 3. One-handled cups are replaced by other vessels shapes, all presumably for drinking: in eastern Tei and Verbicioara cups are replaced by kantharoi, in western Wietenberg and Ottomány and Suciu de Sus they are replaced by weakly profiled, shallow open bowls, often with omphalos instead of a handle.

-Monteoru (which replaced Costişa) in the south-east and Maros in the south-west stand out because of the kantharoi that were used along cups, probably because of a southern influence, evidenced by a similar shape and ornament found in southern Romania, Bulgaria, and northern Greece (Boroffka 2013).
+Monteoru (which replaced Costişa) in the south-east and Maros in the south-west stand out because of the kantharoi that were used along cups (Figure 69), probably because of a southern influence, evidenced by a similar shape and ornament found in southern Romania, Bulgaria, and northern Greece (Boroffka 2013).

 Continued long-distance connections are seen from the west in bar-shaped cheek-pieces, and from the east e.g. in bone psalia (bridle parts), with round plate-shaped variants of the cheek-pieces (as found in Monteoru and Wietenberg), probably originating in the steppes.
 Especially interesting are bone objects ornamented with spiral-based motifs (‘pulley-ornament’), which may be followed as far east as the Ural region, or south to Mycenaean Greece, where they appear much later (Boroffka 2013).